-Event Crowd has the right to withhold student’s diploma and/or certification due to the following reasons:
+Event Crowd has the right to remove the Student from the Event Crowd course and withhold Student’s diploma certification due to one or more of the following reasons:

-2.8.2 ACADEMIC GUIDELINES
+2.8.2 ACADEMIC RULES

-The completion and submission of all expected coursework or assessment is the sole responsibility of the student.
-The course will be delivered in English; therefore, all students must have a working comprehension of the English language as the course is not available in other languages.
+- d) The Event Crowd course will be delivered in English; therefore, all students must have a working comprehension of both written and speaking of the English language as the course is not available in other languages; and

 3.0 CANCELLATION POLICY